 Holistic Psychiatric Treatments for Lexapro Tapering

-Holistic, or non-drug-based, psychiatry has made great inroads in treatment for mental distress.
-As an example, a number of studies have shown that inflammation has much to do with chronic mental symptoms such as social withdrawal, depression, and anxiety.
-A more holistic approach to treating mental or mood disturbance might include a wide range of investigations, such as testing for food allergies, testing for exposure to or accumulated neurotoxins, testing for bacterial pathologies, checking for vitamin and mineral deficiencies, evidence of a compromised microbiome, and a whole host of valid therapeutic pathways to explore.
+Holistic and nutritional psychiatry has made great inroads in the treatment of mental distress utilizing lab testing, correction of nutritional deficits, and correcting the diet.
+A more holistic approach to treating mental or mood disturbance might include a wide range of investigations, such as testing for food allergies, testing for exposure to or accumulated neurotoxins, testing for bacterial pathologies, checking for evidence of a compromised microbiome, and a whole host of valid therapeutic pathways to explore.
 This is the approach at Alternative to Meds Center.10,11,14

 What Did Your Doctor Investigate Before Prescribing Lexapro?

 If a patient told their doctor they were depressed, but the doctor did not inquire further, neither the doctor nor the patient might ever come to realize what could be the cause of their depression.
 Perhaps the patient is not eating properly.
 They could, in fact, be manifesting a malnutrition-based lethargy and lack of energy.
 Or the patient’s diet includes foods the person is allergic to.
-But without further inquiry, a time-pressured diagnostician may decide that the person fits under the “depressed” category of diagnosis15 because all the checkboxes are filled: yes they are lethargic, yes they are sad, yes they have no energy, yes they feel hopeless, and yes it’s gone on for X hours a day for more than X number of weeks, etc. There has been much discussion for many years in professional circles about proper diagnosis and treatment.15
+But without further inquiry, a time-pressured diagnostician may decide that the person fits under the “depressed” category of diagnosis because all the checkboxes are filled: yes they are lethargic, yes they are sad, yes they have no energy, yes they feel hopeless, and yes it’s gone on for X hours a day for more than X number of weeks, etc. There has been much discussion for many years in professional circles about proper diagnosis and treatment.15

 But a longer, more directed conversation might reveal they started feeling depressed right around the time they lost a job 6 months ago.
-Consequently, their reduced income meant cutting down on organic vegetables or even enough food to eat.
-Then their energy level tanked so low that they could not get out and shop, and sometimes couldn’t get out of bed and actually cook a nutritious meal.
+Consequently, their reduced income meant cutting down on the quality or quantity of food to eat.
+Then their energy level tanked so low that they sometimes couldn’t get out of bed and actually cook a nutritious meal.
 Maybe there is a pandemic going on that has magnified a bunch of “little things” into a dystopian living nightmare!
 Or, perhaps they still have their high-stress job with a belligerent boss, and constant rumination has caused their sleep to suffer.
-Perhaps someone died that they were close to.
+Perhaps someone close to them died.
 Perhaps the person’s family is also suffering emotional fallout, and so additionally, the person also feels tremendous guilt, pressure, stress, and anxiety.
 Perhaps the person moved into a new house last year, and it is older and has asbestos in the insulation.
 Or molds and spores are leaching through the plaster and the water pipes.

-A single one of these factors might precipitate unwanted symptoms.
-Imagine the snowball effects of multiple such factors?
-The point is, there is a cause and an effect.
+If a single one of these factors might precipitate unwanted symptoms, imagine the snowball effects of multiple such factors!
 Life is complex.
 Antidepressants may have been inadequate, and one would like to discontinue.
-But in such a state of “depression”, et al., they are difficult to stop and compounding the problems.
+But in such a state of “depression”, et al., they are difficult to stop and the problems continue to compound.
 We can help.

 The Role of Holistic Therapies in Lexapro Tapering